garrandall/popular-music-data/tracks/make-em--say-uhh--master-p-fiend-silkk-the-shocker-mia-x-mystikal.md

 My UNGGGGGGH went twice (ungh, ungh)
 And ended with nine, get em

 P gon' make ya say UNGGGGGGH, I'ma make you say OWWWWWWWW I'm not Eric B but guaranteed to Move this motherfuckin Crowd I stay on like light switches, money, cause I like riches Hittin nothin but tight bitches, call me, I might hit ya Nigga make em say nah-nah-nah, don't trip
-After I bust yo' shit, then after that say na-nah-nah-nah I hang with niggaz, I do my thang with niggaz (unggggh) They wanna know if I gangbang, cause I hang with a whole gang of niggaz So when, we connect bitch better respect this, I step quick Cause I got a, vicious right hand but ya know what?
+After I bust yo' shit, then after that say na-nah-nah-nah I hang with niggas, I do my thang with niggas (unggggh) They wanna know if I gangbang, cause I hang with a whole gang of niggas So when, we connect bitch better respect this, I step quick Cause I got a, vicious right hand but ya know what?
 My left is quick!
 Silkk, you the type of nigga that promotes violence?
-You might be right cause I'll step in the club and say somethin to get that motherfucker start to, fightin!!
-(Bout it!!)
+You might be right cause I'll step in the club and say somethin to get that motherfucker start to, fightin!
+(Bout it!)
 Bad as vogues, I'm cold, extra see through
-?P-G? never fuckin knockin niggaz cause I make em all see 3-D And P-D's the game that I spit, No Limit Soldiers got my back I run this motherfucker, TRU niggaz
+?P-G? never fuckin knockin niggas cause I make em all see 3-D And P-D's the game that I spit, No Limit Soldiers got my back I run this motherfucker, TRU niggas
-And I, betcha y'all niggaz ya say, "Bet!"
+And I, betcha y'all niggas ya say, "Bet!"

 We capitalize and monopolize on everything we see keep pistols drawed and cocked, we got the industry locked, we can't be stopped, too hot